 You are financially responsible for whatever your insurance plan does not cover.
 You are also responsible for any co-pays or deductibles assigned by your insurance plan.

-When asking for benefits, it is important that you ask for mental health/psychiatric benefits, as many times these are very different from your medical/surgical benefits.Generally, your insurance company will pay what is “usual and customary” according to their fee scale.
-That is, the insurance company will pay what they have identified as a charge for a service.
-Our fee may be greater.
-You may be responsible for any balance remaining after your insurance company has paid their portion of the bill.
+When asking for benefits, it is important that you ask for inpatient mental health/psychiatric benefits, as many times these are very different from your medical/surgical benefits.Generally, your insurance company will pay what is “usual, reasonable, and customary” (UCR) according to their fee scale.
+That is, the insurance company will pay what they have identified as an appropriate charge for a service.
+Our fee may be greater; therefore, you may be responsible for any balance remaining after your insurance company has paid their portion of the bill.

 If you speak with a representative at your insurance company who gives you benefit information different from the information that was provided to you by the Psychiatry Admissions staff, please notify us of the difference so that we can clarify the benefits with the payer.